codyjrivera/int-dreal-artifact/OVERVIEW.md

 ### Support for Claim 4 (scalability evaluation of ∫dReal)

+(Brief note: each of the scaling experiments has a script that can be used to generate the examples, run `python3 generate.py`, with your current working directory *inside )

 ## Reusability Guide
 The reusability of our artifact comprises the ability to write new queries